Star Trek project

 I think the decent reason why the Feds don't use cloaks is that 99.9% of the time in TOS they are doing mundane stuff which we never see.
 A waste of resources, unlike for the more warlike Klingons and Romulans.
 Also don't need three samey factions on-screen (unseen, heh).
 Fans are very focused on ship battles and combat specs, but a federation person might be more excited about scanning the weird toads on planet Khryll-5 or getting slightly improved bio filters, higher efficiency replicators (larger rations), or an extra holodeck suite.

 The Inquiry class is from PIC, but was originally a game concept iirc.
-The concept art is okay but the PIC model implementation was sloppy and muddy.
-I tried to make a TOS version but it looks too anachronistic with paint jobs and squished body so, ~meh, I should erase it.
+I tried to make a TOS version but it looks too anachronistic with the decor paint job and angles so I'll forego it.

-I'm thinking that the humans moved away from the Vulcanoid cyclrotron ring ship tech to tube nacelles after being outmatched by the Romulans mid-war, then moving to a Daedelus type ship which is closer to the modern day ships in shape.
+In my timeline, perhaps the humans moved away from the Vulcanoid cyclrotron ring ship tech to tube nacelles after being outmatched by the Romulans mid-war, then moving to a Daedelus type ship which is closer to the modern day ships in shape.
 Still, there's a century until that, not sure how/if to fill.
 My dates approximate the official timeline.
-But if I want the TOS era to be one of a second, expanded exploration then I can't wait (from 2160) until 2260.
+But if I want the TOS era to be one of a second, expanded exploration then it feels strange to have this century long jump from 2160 (Archer) to 2260 (Kirk).

 Some of these disabled ships were doomed, whilst others perhaps limped to nearby worlds under improvised "sail" power.
 Some colonies (having been severed from the UFP) might've gone rogue, though FTL communications is probably possible.
 Maybe the UFP and Klingons were just about to start a brawl (Klingons noticing the weakened UFP after the Romulan conflict) and the whole show just got cancelled, their impotent fleets adrift to... form a weird community in space?
 Remain mysteriously lost forever?
 Become a haunted graveyard?
 Then there would be alien visitors trapped on Earth for decades leading to... things, like half-Vulcans.
 Extra material for the TOS era story playground.